anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Architectural Overview {#architecture}

-For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the new use cases in which the pledge acts as server.
+For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate new use cases in which the pledge acts as server.
 The responder mode allows delegated bootstrapping using a registrar-agent instead of a direct connection between the pledge and the domain registrar.

 Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to enable reuse of already defined architecture elements and interactions.

-For the authenticated self-contained objects used for the certification request, BRSKI-PRM relies on the defined message wrapping mechanisms of the enrollment protocols stated in {{req-sol}} above.

-The security used within the document for bootstrapping objects produced or consumed by the pledge bases on JOSE {{RFC7515}}.
+In general, the format of the bootstrapping objects produced or consumed by the pledge bases on JOSE {{RFC7515}} to address the requirements stated in {{req-sol}} above.

 In constrained environments it may be provided based on COSE {{RFC9052}} and {{RFC9053}}.

 An abstract overview of the BRSKI-PRM protocol can be found in  {{BRSKI-PRM-abstract}}.

-## Registrar-Agent Communication with Pledges {#uc2}

 To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer site/domain, this document specifies the exchange of authenticated self-contained objects (the voucher-request/response as known from BRSKI and the enrollment-request/response as introduced by BRSKI-PRM) with the help of a registrar-agent.

 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.
-Note that the Join Proxy is neglected in the figure as not needed by the registrar-agent.
+Note that the Join Proxy is neglected in the figure.
+It may be used as specified in BRSKI {{RFC8995}} by the registrar-agent to connect to the registrar.
 The registrar-agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the registrar-agent and the domain registrar.
 The addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.
 To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM: